brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 ### .md Editor

-- iA Writer for .md editing (Probably going to use something else, like Bear, that has wikilcnks built in).
+- iA Writer for .md editing (Probably going to use something else, like Obsidian/Bear, that has wiki-links built in).
-- Yea, I switched to Bear.

 ### File Manager